| | TRASHTRUCK CUSTOM BUILT - NEW - TO SAN

 back, if I have another good meal here I might even try one of their other

-locations again.
 Only down side was the rest rooms were lacking.
 The

 restrooms are laid out to be a 'high class' place, if kept up the room would